yshavit/llm-notes/book/03-The-LLM/06-mathematical-optimizations.md

 Since this takes an input vector of scalars, this corresponds to a single embedding.
 As above, the full input is thus an $n \times d_{in}$ matrix.
 We can represent the neuron weights as a $d_{in} \times d_{out}$ matrix, which I'll call $W$ (this is not a standard term; there isn't really a standard term for these weights).

-Since the first step of the FFN is to calculate the dot product of the input vector with its corresponding column in $W$, we can calculate all of those dot products at once via the matrix multiplication $XW$.
+Since the first step of the FFN is to calculate the dot product of the input vector each column in $W$, we can calculate all of those dot products at once via the matrix multiplication $XW$.
 We can then add the biases as a $d_{out}$-sized vector $b$.
 Applying the activation to each of these gives us the full matrix-ified layer:

 $$
 \text{Layer} = \text{activation}( XW + b )
 $$

+The activation function is applied to each element in the matrix; but GPUs and TPUs can do this in parallel and very efficiently.

 ### Normalization

-:::{warning} TODO
+Recall that for each embedding token, normalization layer is calculated as:

+:::{embed} #normalization-function
 :::

+To matrix-ify this, we'll just take our input matrix X ($n \times d$) and apply the normalization function per row.
+This still requires various per-element operations, but GPUs and TPUs can process each row in parallel, and the operations themselves are highly optimized.

 ## Batching